1.4 Youth policy decision-making

 Policy Monitoring and Evaluation

-In Italy, the controlling and monitoring of youth policies financed through the Fund for Youth Policies is exercised by the Department for Youth Policies and the Universal Civic Service and is dedicated to:
+In Italy, the controlling and monitoring of youth policies financed through the Fund for Youth Policies is exercised by the Department for Youth Policies and the Universal Civic Service and is addressed at:

 - verifying the correct use of the resources of the Fund for Youth Policies earmarked for national and territorial interventions;